-- 4.1 The published geological map (BGS, 1979) shows the whole site to overlie Head deposits over Gault Clay. - 4.2 The published Soil Survey map (SSEW, 1983) shows the site to be located on the boundary between the Denchworth and Kingston associations.
-These associations principally comprise slowly permeable clayey or fine loamy over clayey soils which are seasonally waterlogged.

-4.3 Detailed field examination showed the soils to comprise predominantly stoneless, fine silty over clayey profiles.
-A typical soil profile has a heavy silty clay loam topsoil over a mottled heavy silty clay loam upper subsoil.
-Below approximately 40 cm depth the subsoil is a strongly mottled, coarse structured clay.
-The soils typically have been assessed as Wetness Class IV.
+- 4.1 The published geological map (BGS, 1979) shows the northern half of the site to overlie Gault Clay, whilst the southern half is mapped as Lower Chalk. - The published Soil Survey map (SSEW, 1983) shows the entire site to comprise soils of the Denchworth association, which are described as 'slowly permeable, seasonally waterlogged clayer soils, with some fine loamy over clayer soils'.
+Immediately to the south of the site, soils of the Coombe 2 association have been mapped which are described as 'well drained, calcareous fine silty soils over chalk'. - 4.3 Detailed field examination showed the area to comprise predominantly stoneless, calcareous clayey profiles.
+A typical soil profile has a calcareous clay topsoil over a pale coloured, calcareous clay upper subsoil with faint ochreous mottling.
+Below approximately 40 cm depth, the lower subsoil is strongly mottled clay and has an angular blocky or coarse platy structure.
+The majority of the profiles on the site have been assessed as Wetness Class III.